WordPress Website Updates Correctly?

 - Content – It’s creation and updating should never end!
 It’s should be easily navigated; it’s got to be authoritative, useful and it should talk to search engines without undermining any value with humans.
 Creating content in WordPress has some learning curve, but it is ultimately simple.
 And website content must be managed!

-- Security – Servers get attacked; sites get hacked and business assets needs security.
-And security plugin applications update.
+- Security – Servers get attacked; sites get hacked and business assets need security.
+And security plugin applications also update.

 - Load Times – Load times appeal to both search spiders and humans.
 If loads get too slow, competitive SEO suffers and humans get impatient potentially defeating the whole purpose of being there!
 Any combination of plugins or code modification can undermine loads, so management is key.

-- Page URLs – New page or post URLs should to be set to support search engines, so build them properly.
+- Page URLs – New page or post URLs should be set to support search engines so build them properly.

 - Avoiding Duplicate Pages – Duplication won’t necessarily kill a website, but it can lessen any positive gains when search engines come to crawl.
-Do it and risk reducing crucial page, keyword and key phrase indexing.
+Do it and risk crucial page, keyword, and key phrase indexing.

-- Lead Capture – It’s one thing to have visitors, another to capture them as leads?
-What ‘calls to action’ exist to motivate a lead capture form fill.
+- Lead Capture – It’s one thing to have visitors, another to capture them as leads.
+What ‘call to action’ exists to motivate a call or a form-fill?
 And does the related website contact form email notification reach inboxes?
-Often email hosts see website driven email as spoofing and block them, potentially negating good leads and new business, so triple check!
+Often email hosts see website driven email as spoofing and block them, potentially negating good leads and new business, so triple-check!

 - Support – And lot’s more, but consider how much time there is to understand all of the above?
 If not, WordPress management help is readily available – as about support today!